Manufacture of engines and turbines, except aircraft, vehicle and cycle engines — Strategic Scorecard

 Consumer acceptance, sentiment, labor relations, and social impact.

-Moderate exposure — this pillar averages 2/5 across 8 attributes.
+Moderate exposure — this pillar averages 2.3/5 across 8 attributes.
 No attributes are at elevated levels (≥4).
-This pillar scores well below the Heavy Industrial & Extraction baseline, indicating lower structural cultural & social exposure than typical for this sector.
+This pillar is modestly below the Heavy Industrial & Extraction baseline.
 1 attribute in this pillar triggers active risk scenarios — expand attributes below to see details.

 View CS01 attribute details